shristi39/e-shop-in-golang/README.md

 2 .Server-side:Golang

 ## Setup Instruction
 We have develop this website using the golang language.you can get the go package in(https://go.dev/dl/).
-We have done it in the vesion go 1.16, but  haven't tested in any other version.
+We have done it in the version go 1.16, but  haven't tested in any other version.

  We have  use the gorilla/mux packages for the router.
 Gorilla/mux basically implements a request router and dispatcher for matching incoming requests to their respective handler.you can get the package in (https://github.com/gorilla/mux).